 Key Audit Matters

-Key audit matters are those matters that in our professional judgement, were of most significance in our audit of financial statements of the financial year ended 31st March 2024.
+Key audit matters are those matters that in our professional judgement, were of most significance in our audit of financial statements of the financial year ended 31st March 2025.
 These matters were addressed in the context of our audit of the financial statements as a whole and in forming our opinion thereon we do not provide a separate opinion on these matters.
-We have described below the following matters to be the key audit matters to be communicated in our report.
-For each matter below, our description of how our audit addressed the matter is provided in that context.
+We have not determined any matter to be key audit matters to be communicated in our report.

 |